Electric Generating Equipment Considerations

 For general information regarding the interconnection of generating equipment systems, please contact our DG Coordinator via US mail, e-mail or phone as noted below.

 Sometimes you may need more specific information about the AEP Ohio system as you are making plans to interconnect your generating equipment system.
-We can provide a Pre-application Report that will contain available pre-existing data that may be beneficial, particularly if you are considering a large generating equipment system and/or multiple locations.
-Simply complete the Pre-application Request for each location and mail it in with the $300 fee per location.
+We can provide a Pre-Application Report that will contain available pre-existing data that may be beneficial, particularly if you are considering a large generating equipment system and/or multiple locations.
+Simply complete a Pre-Application Request for each location online in PowerClerk after registering an account.
+An invoice for $300 per location will be emailed to the address indicated on the Pre-Application Request.
+The invoice must be paid before the Pre-Application Request will be reviewed and completed.

 For generating equipment systems that have a capacity of 25 kW or less and utilize an inverter that is UL 1741 approved / IEEE 1547 compliant, the Short Form Application must be submitted.
-You can submit a Short Form Application online by going to https://aep.powerclerk.com and registering an account with PowerClerk.
+You can submit a Short Form Application online after registering an account with PowerClerk.

 Please review the Short Form Information for details you will need to prepare an acceptable application.